cinnnnn/logger/README.md

 See [RFC 5424](https://tools.ietf.org/html/rfc5424).

-### Data & Metrics
+### Data, Metrics & Errors
 You can also pass in additional `data` or `metrics` that are relevant to the logs.

+You can also pass in an `error` object if you are catching a thrown error somewhere.

 `data` must be in a `string: string` format

 `metrics` must be in a `string: number` format.

+`error` can be any error that you catch.
+It will be unwrapped for you if possible

-This is so they can be properly auto-indexed by Elastic Search or Datadog.
+This is so they can be properly auto-indexed by Elastic Search.

 ```ts
 const log = new LambdaLogger({